 The new .NET Framework has been called .NET 2015 Preview.
-This is because of the huge amount of changes that have been incorporated to the new version of the framework.
+This is because of the huge amount of changes that have been incorporated into the new version of the framework.
 The first and foremost change is that now .NET Core has been made open source.
 Now it has been released with the MIT license.
 Right now Microsoft has released a few libraries code while the full Core code will be released at the time of final .NET release.
 You can learn more about the .NET Framework 4.6 here.

 .NET Framework 4.6 is a highly compatible in-place update to the previous versions .NET Framework 4, 4.5, 4.5.1 and 4.5.2.
-This means that if you have one of the above mentioned frameworks installed on your computer, this installer will upgrade them to 4.6 while if you have older frameworks installed like 3.5, 2.0, 1.1 etc., then it will run along side them.
+This means that if you have one of the above-mentioned frameworks installed on your computer, this installer will upgrade them to 4.6 while if you have older frameworks installed like 3.5, 2.0, 1.1, etc., then it will run alongside them.

-The supported Operating Systems include: Windows 7 Service Pack 1, Windows 8, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2008 Service Pack 2, Windows Server 2012, Windows Server 2012 R2, Windows Vista Service Pack 2.
+The supported Operating Systems include Windows 7 Service Pack 1, Windows 8, Windows 8.1, Windows Server 2008 R2 SP1, Windows Server 2008 Service Pack 2, Windows Server 2012, Windows Server 2012 R2, Windows Vista Service Pack 2.
 The hardware requirements are almost the same as in previous versions of .NET Framework.
 The only thing you should look for is the required disk space.
 You will require a minimum of 3 GB disk space in your system drive for installation.